 - 1. Log into your my.artec3d account and download Artec Installation Center.
-The link for the Artec Installation Center executable is available on the site's main screen. - 2.
+The link for the Artec Installation Center executable is available in the My software section. - 2.
 After downloading, open the folder that contains the executable and run it.
 Follow the instructions on the installation screens.
 Once Artec Installation Center is installed, you will see a dialog requesting your email address and password.
-Use your my.artec3d account to log in as Figure 10 shows.
+Use your my.artec3d account to log in as Figure 9 shows.

-Figure 10: Authentication for Artec Installation Center
+Figure 9: Authentication for Artec Installation Center